sakib2588/Object-orianted-progmraming-Project-/README.md

 as price, specifications, or availability.
 4. Sell Product: Staff can process sales transactions for customers.
 5. Sign Out: Staff can securely log out of the system

+NOTE : Nuget Extension that i used here IS "ReaLTaiizor"